daily-demos/llm-talk/README.md

 ## Overview

 This project lets you talk to an AI participant in a Daily call.
-The AI participant will tell you a story based on suggestions you make.
+The AI participant will talk to you just like anybody else on the call, and you can configure their behavior based on your use case.

 ## Key ingredients